strongbox/strongbox-docs/docs/developer-guide/building-the-code.md

 Then you are likely hitting a well-known issue with long paths under Windows.
-Executing command below should fix the issue:
+Executing the command below should fix the issue:

 ```
 git config --system core.longpaths true